Meta

 Lines

 Starting with your superimposed lines, you're doing a great job lining your pen up with the starting point and executing your lines confidently.
-Next, your ghosted lines and planes are looking pretty confident as well - there's a few minimal wobbles here and there but they seem to clear up by the end of the lesson so I suspect it was just a matter of mileage.
+This confidence continues throughout your ghosted lines and planes and you're even getting a good amount of accuracy out of these - so well done!

 Ellipses

 Onto your tables of ellipses and these are off to a great start.
 Your linework is confident for the most part, you've selected a good variety of shapes and sizes of ellipses to practice, and you've kept them squeezed up tight against each other.
-I did notice that on one of the pages, you didn't draw through all your ellipses 2-3 times, though the other page and the future exercises seem to have addressed this.
+There's a few unhappily shaped ones in the first page but you hit your stride with how to keep them smooth by the second page.

 Boxes

-Finally, you're getting a good amount of variation in the size and rotation of your boxes in the organic perspective exercise which is starting to create a sense of depth in each frame, though if you wanted to push it further, you could play with the scale between the smallest and largest boxes as well as trying to overlap the ones closest to the viewer.
-The boxes themselves are diverging a bit in places, however like the previous exercise, this one is simply an introduction to the concepts you'll explore in depth in the 250 box challenge.
+Finally, you're getting a good amount of variation in the size and rotation of your boxes as well as the overlapping in the organic perspective exercise is starting to create a sense of depth in each frame.
+The boxes themselves are diverging a bit in places, however you will be able to work on this in the 250 box challenge.

 Next Steps: